acbsp/bonafide.guru/en/contents.rst

 feels My love?"
 To feel the taste of these amorous relations, Krishna appeared as Lord Caytanya Mahaprabhu.

-So, we come back to the point where Srimati Radharani confessed to Krishna that She has a plan.
+So, we come back to the point where Śrīmatī Radharani confessed to Krishna that She has a plan.
 Radhika said: "I also want to spread the glory of Your holy name and gift the most fallen soles of this *Kali*\ age with *Krishna-prema*.
 I shall come right after You, in the